Mick Moloney: Career

 Three years after moving to the US, Moloney co-founded Green Fields of America, an ensemble of Irish musicians, singers, and dancers which toured across the US on several occasions.
 He also served as the artistic director for several major arts tours.
 One of these was the 1985 festival in Manhattan titled "Cherish the Ladies" to highlight female musicians in the area of Irish traditional music, which had been dominated by men until that decade.
 He produced an album for the female group by the same name titled Irish Women Musicians in America.
 The group's leader, Joanie Madden, was one of several future fellows of the National Endowment for the Arts (NEA) to be mentored by Moloney.
 He produced and performed on over 70 albums and served as advisor for numerous festivals and concerts across America, with ethnomusicologist and musician Daniel T. Neely putting the figure as high as 125 albums.

 Moloney undertook postgraduate studies at the University of Pennsylvania, obtaining a master's degree before being awarded a Doctor of Philosophy in folklore and folk life in 1992.
 He went on to teach ethnomusicology, folklore, and Irish studies at Penn, Georgetown University, and Villanova University.
-He was also global distinguished professor of music and Irish studies at New York University until his retirement.
+He was also global distinguished professor of music and Irish studies at New York University until his death.
 In recognition of his work in public folklore, he received a 1999 National Heritage Fellowship from the NEA.

 In addition to music performance, Moloney wrote Far From the Shamrock Shore: The Story of Irish American History Through Song, which was published by Crown Publications in February 2002 with a supplementary CD on Shanachie Records.
 He hosted three nationally syndicated series covering folk music on American Public Television.
 He worked as a consultant, performer, and interviewee on the RTÉ special Bringing It All Back Home, and was also a participant, consultant, and music arranger for Out of Ireland, a documentary film by PBS.
 Moloney performed on the PBS special The Irish in America: Long Journey Home.